Samic8/samdawson.dev/src/posts/color.md

 My approach to color usage is similar to a "no magic numbers" rule that you might find in javascript, where colors are always referenced from a variable.

 It's useful to think about color usage throughout a site as a theme, even if there are not multiple themes.
-This system for theming has two parts *named colors* and aliases, experiment and see what works for you.
+This system for theming has two parts *numbered colors* and aliases, experiment and see what works for you.

-## Named Colors
+## Numbered Colors
 We are going to store our colors as CSS variables and prefix all colors with **color** (how inventive!).
 These colors are stored on the **:root** scope so they are globally accessible.

 ```css